 So, no, you shouldn’t fire your manual testing team, but you should automate most of the testing processes.
 That will leave your QA team more time to focus on issues tools can’t recognize or do exploratory performance testing, which computers can’t do.
 Automated tests are predesigned to precisely do what you tell them to do, which leaves them no room to “think” outside of the box and explore different parts of the application.

 For budget planning, you need to go back to the testing pyramid model.
 Since unit testing is the base of the testing strategy and it’s fast to run, it’s safe to spend from 50% to 150% of the development budget, based on coverage, on unit testing.
 Unit tests should be performed along with the coding, and since they don’t require too much integration, they can be run locally.

 The top of the pyramid is the final testing stage.
 Since UI testing is time-consuming, we recommend spending less time there.
-You still need to check the integration between backend and frontend but don’t spend more than 15-30% of your development budget on UI testing.
+You still need to check the system integration between the backend and front but don’t spend more than 15-30% of your project development budget on UI testing.